Home

 On June 16, 1870, at the age of 43, Margaret married her second spouse, 59-year-old J. Marshall Maxwell (1811-1887), a Cardington resident, and the son of Franklin W. Maxwell.
 J.W.
 Buxton officiated at the ceremony.
 There was a difference in their ages of 16 years.

 A native of West Virginia, Marshall came into the marriage already having been twice widowed.
-His first wife, Margaret Johnson, died in 1861 after 23 years of matrimony, leaving him with eight children, five of whom lived to adulthood.
+His first wife, Margaret Johnston, died in 1861 after 23 years of matrimony, leaving him with eight children, five of whom lived to adulthood.
 His second bride, Amanda Dillingham (sometimes misspelled "Dilenbaugh"), had died in 1867, after five years of marriage, leaving him with two more young children.

-Margaret thus became a stepmother to a mixed brood of nine offspring -- Sherman Marshall Maxwell, Melville Maxwell, Minerva Shaw, Johnson Maxwell, Levi Vaughan Maxwell, Melissa Roby, Catherine Arabelle Scribner, Estella Gruber Paste and Nettie Olive "Ollie" Carter.
+Margaret thus became a stepmother to a mixed brood of nine offspring -- Sherman Marshall Maxwell, Melville Maxwell, Minerva Shaw, Johnston Maxwell, Levi Vaughan Maxwell, Melissa Roby, Catherine Arabelle Scribner, Estella Gruber Paste and Nettie Olive "Ollie" Carter.
 Another of her husband's sons, Theodore, had died on July 31, 1847 at the age of about 11 months.

 The Independent said that she "had no children of her own, but was a real mother to her step-children," and that "As a neighbor she was kind and willing to lend a helping hand to all.
 Her life will linger in the memory of those who know her as one full of good works."